 But AI creates risks as well.
 While businesses certainly can’t afford to ignore AI, embracing it raises concerns including:

-Exposure of confidential information: Any data used to prompt open systems like ChatGPT become part of the public domain.
+Any data used to prompt open systems like ChatGPT becomes part of the public domain.
 If programmers enter proprietary company software code into ChatGPT to find errors, that code is now exposed to the world.
-If data entered includes private customer details or health information, it can expose the company to legal and regulatory risks.
+If the data entered includes private customer details or health information, it can expose the company to legal and regulatory risks.

-Inaccurate information: Systems like ChatGPT can report inaccurate “facts” and even make basic math errors.
-In one recent and notorious instance, a lawyer got his firm in trouble for citing previous court cases that didn’t exist, based on output from ChatGPT.
+Systems like ChatGPT can report inaccurate “facts” and even make basic math errors.
+In one notorious instance, a lawyer got his firm in trouble for citing previous court cases that didn’t exist, based on output from ChatGPT.

 “People are streamlining tasks, taking new approaches to coding, and automating time-consuming and tedious parts of their jobs.
 But the inventors aren’t telling their companies about their discoveries.
 Employees have reasons to keep quiet about their A.I. use.
 Mostly they want to stay out of trouble.”